 Nobody likes new fees, but the cost of ignoring our wet weather issues will be much higher and far less equitable or predictable.
 Here’s some good news: If you take action to manage runoff on your property, you can apply for credits or incentives that may help reduce your stormwater utility bill.

-View the 2020 Stormwater Utility Credit and Grant Manual
+Click here to view the 2020 Stormwater Utility Credit and Grant Manual.

 Note that the Peoria City Council will ultimately determine available credits and grants.

 What's the Difference Between a Grant and a Credit?